Mother orca pushes dead calf to the surface for two days

 "The baby was so newborn it didn't have blubber.
 It kept sinking, and the mother would raise it to the surface," he said Wednesday.

-The baby was spotted alive and swimming with its mother Tuesday morning, but just a half and hour later, when a team of researches arrived, the orca was dead, according to the Center for Whale Research.
+The baby was spotted alive and swimming with its mother Tuesday morning, but just a half hour later, when a team of researchers arrived, the orca was dead, according to the Center for Whale Research.

 The mother continued pushing her calf to the surface until at least sunset Thursday.
 There have been no sightings of the whales as of Friday morning, Balcomb told NBC News.